UKPLab/emnlp2020-formalism-probing/README.md

     - out - models etc. are stored here
 ```

-- After you run the experiments, you can analyze the results using the probing/Analytics.ipynb notebook
+- After you run the experiments, you can analyze the results using the _probing/Analytics.ipynb_ jupyter notebook

-## Walkthrough
+## Dependencies

 We use python 3.6.
 Create a fresh conda environment and install the dependencies:
 - allennlp==0.9.0